ygalsk/keystone-gateway/ROADMAP.md

 # Keystone Gateway - Roadmap

-**Purpose:** This document chronicles the evolution of Keystone Gateway from its initial release to the current state, explaining the decisions, refactorings, and lessons learned along the way.
+**Purpose:** This document chronicles the evolution of Keystone Gateway from its initial experimental releases to the current stable v1.0.0, explaining the decisions, refactorings, and lessons learned along the way.

 For philosophy and principles, see [MANIFEST.md](MANIFEST.md).
 For technical architecture, see [DESIGN.md](DESIGN.md).

 ---

+## Version Reset (December 2025)

+**Note:** This project was reset to v1.0.0 in December 2025.
+The journey described below represents the **experimental phase** (archived as `archive/v1.0.0-experimental` through `archive/v4.0.0-experimental`).
+The current v1.0.0 represents the **first stable release**, incorporating all the lessons learned during this evolution.

+What was originally planned as v5.0.0 is now v1.0.0 - reflecting that this is truly the first production-ready release.

+---

-## The Journey: v1.0.0 → v5.0.0 (July 2025 - December 2025)
+## The Journey: Experimental Phase (July 2025 - December 2025)

 **Theme:** From complex to simple.
 From opinionated to primitive.
 From stateful to stateless.